-Private instruction in piano for 25 minutes per week.
-This number designates the seventh or eighth semester of piano study.
-The semester culminates in a jury evaluation by a panel of piano faculty members.
-The student will pursue the completion of specific upper level piano proficiency requirements as described in the student's specific music degree plan.
+Private instruction in plano for 25 minutes per week.
+This number designates the seventh or eighth semester of plano study.
+The semester culminates in a jury evaluation by a panel of plano faculty members.
+The student will pursue the completion of specific upper level plano proficiency requirements as described in the student's specific music degree plan.
 Students who have completed all proficiency requirements will study and perform repertoire as determined by the instructor.
 (Applied music fee required) Fall, Spring, Long Summer.
-Prerequisites: Completion of six semesters of applied piano (including MUSI 1117: Class Piano I or MUSI 1118: Class Piano II) and the completion of all degree-specific proficiency requirements MUSI 2023A: Piano Proficiency Level III and/or MUSI 2023B: Piano Proficiency Level IV, MUSI 2023C: Sophomore Barrier for Piano Majors/Concentrations, or MUSI 3023 Piano Proficiency Level V.
+Prerequisites: Completion of six semesters of applied plano (including MUSI 1117: Class Plano I or MUSI 1118: Class Plano II) and the completion of all degree-specific proficiency requirements MUSI 2023A: Plano Proficiency Level IV, MUSI 2023C: Sophomore Barrier for Plano Majors/Concentrations, or MUSI 3023 Plano Proficiency Level V.

 Private instruction in piano for 50 minutes per week.
 This number designates the first or second semester of piano study.
 The semester culminates in a jury evaluation by a panel of piano faculty members.
-The student will pursue the completion of specific lower level piano proficiency requirements as described in the student's specific lower level piano proficiency requirements as described in the student's specific music degree plan.
-Students who have completed all proficiency requirements will study and perform repertoire as determined by the instructor.
-(Applied music fee required).
+The student will pursue the completion of specific lower level piano proficiency requirements as described in the student's specific lower level piano proficiency requirements as described in the student's specific lower level piano proficiency requirements as determined by the instructor.
+(Applied Music fee required.)
 Fall, Spring, Long Summer.
 This number may be repeated for credit to accumulate lower level applied piano credits for music majors as defined by the specific music major degree plan.
 Prerequisite: Completion of MUSI 1117 or approval of Program Head of Keyboard Division is required for music majors with piano as a secondary instrument.

-Private instruction in piano for 50 minutes per week.
-This number designates the third or fourth semester of piano study.
-The semester culminates in a jury evaluation by a panel of piano faculty members.
-The student will pursue the completion of specific lower level piano proficiency requirements as described in the student's specific lower level piano proficiency requirements as described in the student's specific music degree plan.
-Students who have completed all proficiency requirements will study and perform repertoire as determined by the instructor.
-(Applied music fee required).
+Private instruction in plano for 50 minutes per week.
+This number designates the third or fourth semester of plano study.
+The semester culminates in a jury evaluation by a panel of plano faculty members.
+The student will pursue the completion of specific lower level plano proficiency requirements as described in the student's specific lower level plano proficiency requirements as described in the student's specific lower level plano proficiency requirements as described in the student's specific lower level plano proficiency requirements as described in the student's specific lower level plano proficiency requirements as described in the student's specific lower level plano proficiency requirements will study and perform repertoire as determined by the instructor.
+(Applied Music fee required.)
 Fall, Spring, Long Summer.
-This number must be repeated if the student does not complete piano proficiency requirements.
-Prerequisite: Completion of two semesters of applied piano (including MUSI 1117: Class Piano I or MUSI 1118: Class Piano II) or approval of Program Head of Keyboard Division is required for music majors with piano as a secondary instrument.
+This number must be repeated if the student does not complete plano proficiency requirements.
+Prerequisite: Completion of two semesters of applied plano (including MUSI 1117: Class Plano I or MUSI 1118: Class Plano II) or approval of Program Head of Keyboard Division is required for music majors with plano as a secondary instrument.

-Private instruction in piano for 50 minutes per week.
-This number designates the fifth or sixth semester of piano study.
-The semester culminates in a jury evaluation by a panel of piano faculty members.
-The student will pursue the completion of specific upper level piano proficiency requirements as described in the student's specific music degree plan.
-Students who have completed all proficiency requirements will study and perform repertoire as determined by the instructor.
-(Applied music fee required).
+Private instruction in plano for 50 minutes per week.
+This number designates the fifth or sixth semester of plano study.
+The semester culminates in a jury evaluation by a panel of plano faculty members.
+The student will pursue the completion of specific upper level plano proficiency requirements as described in the student's specific music degree plan.
+Students who have completed all proficiency requirements will study and perform repettoire as determined by the instructor.
+(Applied Music fee required.)
 Fall, Spring, Long Summer.
-Prerequisite: Completion of four semesters of applied piano (including MUSI 1117: Class Piano I or MUSI 1118: Class Piano II) and the completion of all degree-specific proficiency requirements MUSI 2023A: Piano Proficiency Level III and/or MUSI 2023B: Piano Proficiency Level IV, MUSI 2023C: Sophomore Barrier for Piano Majors/Concentrations, or MUSI 3023 Piano Proficiency Level V.
+Prerequisite: Completion of four semesters of applied plano (including MUSI 1117: Class Piano I or MUSI 1118: Class Piano II) and the completion of all degree-specific proficiency requirements MUSI 2023A: Plano Proficiency Level III and/or MUSI 2023B: Plano Proficiency Level IV, MUSI 2023C: Sophomore Barrier for Plano Majors/Concentrations, or MUSI 3023 Plano Proficiency Level V.